withersm/readout/README.md

 ### Virtual Environment
 It's best practice to use a virtual environmet instead of your system python installation.
 With virtual enviornments, you can ensure there are no conflicting packages or package versions with other projects.
-You can utilize Anaconda or Pythons basic `venv` package to this end.
+You can utilize Anaconda or Python's `venv` package to this end.

+Example:

 Create an environment `python3 -m venv kp3env`